 - 1. Launch a web browser from a computer that is connected to the same network as the access point or directly to the access point through an Ethernet cable or WiFi connection. - 2.
-Enter the IP address that is assigned to the access point. - A login window displays. - If your browser displays a security warning, you can proceed, or add an exception for the security warning.
-For more information, see What to do if you get a browser security warning on page 55. - 3.
-Enter the access point user name and password. - The user name is admin.
+Enter the IP address that is assigned to the access point.

+If your browser displays a security warning, you can proceed, or add an exception for the security warning.
+For more information, see What to do if you get a browser security warning on page 43.

+The user name is admin.
 The password is the one that you specified.
-The user name and password are case-sensitive. - If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 35. - The Dashboard page displays. - 4.
-Locate the Connection Status Information pane, System Information pane, and IP Settings Information pane, which are shown, respectively, on the left, upper center, and lower center of the following Dashboard figure. - If the page width on your device is narrow, these panes might be located elsewhere on the Dashboard.
+The user name and password are case-sensitive.

+If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 25.

+4. Locate the Connection Status Information pane, System Information pane, and IP Settings Information pane, which are shown, respectively, on the left, upper center, and lower center of the following Dashboard figure.

+If the page width on your device is narrow, these panes might be located elsewhere on the Dashboard.

-For information about the radio settings, see Display the WiFi radio settings on page 197.
+For information about the radio settings, see Display the WiFi radio settings on page 185.